nhn/tui.editor/apps/editor/docs/getting-started.md

 ### Adding CSS Files

-You need to add the CSS files needed for the editor.
+You need to add the CSS files needed for the Editor.
 Import CSS files in node environment, and add it to html file when using CDN.
-When creating a basic editor, you need to add a style for the [CodeMirror](https://codemirror.net/).
+When using the markdown editor, you need to add a style for the [CodeMirror](https://codemirror.net/).

-#### Using in node environment
+#### Using in Node Environment

-- ES6 Module
+- ES6 Modules

 ```javascript
 import 'codemirror/lib/codemirror.css'; // Editor's Dependency Style